Australia’s 2020 Retail Bloodbath: 💥 Rocked by Bad Retail Pricing Decisions

-- It is not only digital disruption that’s causing the closure of so many Australian retailers, it’s the quality of the products, customer satisfaction and bad retail pricing decisions which are accelerating the decline.
+- It is not only digital disruption that’s causing the closure of so many Australian retailers but the quality of the products, customer satisfaction and bad retail pricing decisions which are accelerating the decline.
 Don’t make difficult problems an excuse to give big discounts because they don’t fix the issue.

 - Customer retention is essential to succeed in today’s market.
 Retailers should know their existing preferences and how to work out retail price in order to influence future behaviour.
 Segment your customers, and identify the customers who can help you achieve business growth.
 Be prepared to stop pleasing everyone, and focus on the right customers.

 - You’re already experiencing high customer churn – why not experience more profitable sales from customer segments that really want and get the value of your offer?